Swaagie/atomic/README.md

 # Atomic

-Atomic is a HTML5 progress circular progress bar.
-The idea is to do this with minimal use of DOM elements, CSS and JS.
-This progress bar will be used by the getting started pages of [Nodejitsu](https://www.nodejitsu.com/) and [observe.it](https://observe.it).
+Atomic is a HTML5 circular progress bar.
+It functions with minimal use of DOM elements, CSS and JS.
+Atomic will be used by the getting started pages of [Nodejitsu](https://www.nodejitsu.com/) and [observe.it](https://observe.it).